2024 Book Publishing Trends

-Everyone’s heard of the struggles of the publishing industry over the course of Covid, yet many have not heard of the changes going on behind the scenes and the effect these changes have on the industry as a whole.
+Everyone’s heard of the struggles of the publishing industry over the years, yet many have not heard of the changes going on behind the scenes and the effect these changes have on the industry as a whole.
 Publishers and consumers alike have new expectations for the industry.

 1. RISE IN DEMAND FOR AUDIOBOOKS AND EBOOKS